 The Union of Lancashire and Cheshire Institutes has done much to promote primary, secondary, and technical education in Lancashire, Cheshire, and North Derbyshire, and to consolidate the various associations that exist in those counties.
-The Union acts as an examining board, and offers special prizes and exhibitions for the encouragement of science and art. evidence of the importance of the Union, and the great activity shown in the cause of technical and secondary education, it is sufficient to say that 128 institutes are affiliated to it, with a membership of over 100,000, and upwards of 80,000 students attending evening classes, and at the examinations held this year 10,700 papers were worked.
+The Union acts as an examining board, and offers special prizes and exhibitions for the encouragement of science and art.
+As evidence of the importance of the Union, and the great activity shown in the cause of technical and secondary education, it is sufficient to say that 128 institutes are affiiliated to it, with a membership of over 100,000, and upwards of 80,000 students attending evening classes, and at the examinations held this year 10,700 papers were worked.
 These facts are enough to indicate that the Union has become an important examining authority in Lancashire and Cheshire.
 It is satisfactory to know, therefore, that the governing council fully recognises the necessity of good teaching and a thorough systematic scheme of education.
 It is to some extent owing to the existence of this Union that Lancashire ranks among the counties doing the best educational work.
 Cumberland and Durham are also developing excellent and comprehensive schemes of instruction.

-Passing now to the southern counties, we find that Kent has been largely spending its money upon University Extension Lectures.
-The following extract from a report of one of the lecturers is therefore of interest:- "Although the last two years' experience in Kent must have convinced all of the great possibilities of technical education in rural districts, yet at present the success is but partial, and the results ephemeral, owing to the isolation and want of continuity of the various educational ventures in process of trial. achieve real educational results, local classes under local teachers should be formed in each village centre.
+"Although the last two years' experience in Kent must have convinced all of the great possibilities of technical education in rural districts, yet at present the success is but partial, and the results ephemeral, owing to the isolation and want of continuity of the various educational ventures in process of trial.
+To achieve real educational results, local classes under local teachers should be formed in each village centre.
 Laboratory accommodation of a simple and inexpensive nature should be provided, and from time to time a course of lectures by an experienced lecturer might supplement the local class, and serve to arouse general sympathy, interest, and enthusiasm.

-"Most emphatically would I urge, with the whole conviction of past experiences, the absolute necessity for practical labora-tory instruction as a part of any scheme for the teaching of chemistry.
+"Most emphatically would I urge, with the whole conviction of past experiences, the absolute necessity for practical laboratory instruction as a part of any scheme for the teaching of chemistry.
 To make technical education a real servant to the national weal, and a sound branch of educational progress, it will be necessary to connect, systematise, and unify the varied educational machinery employed.
 The successful founding of village laboratories and classes, under capable instructors, will make it possible for a village lad to place his foot upon the first rung of a ladder that will raise him through urban technical institutes or county colleges to the higher levels of scientific and technical instruction.